Frequently Asked Questions (FAQs)

 Will winning letters be published?

-The Oklahoma Department of Libraries will publish the honored students' names, ages, schools, and cities on the agency's website.
+The Oklahoma Department of Libraries will publish the honored students' names, grades, schools, and cities on the agency's website.
 ODL would also like to publish all first-, second-, and third-place letters at all three competition levels.
 ODL will contact the parents or guardians of the winning students to obtain a signed "permission to publish" form.
-Winning students eighteen years or older will sign their own "permission to publish" form.
+Winning students eighteen years or older can sign their own "permission to publish" form.

 Submitting Letters